The Dawn of Everything: Methodology

-In Cliodynamics various authors praised the book while also making criticisms.
-Gary M. Feinman accused Graeber and Wengrow of using "cherry-picked and selectively presented examples".
-Another archaeologist Michael E. Smith criticized the book for "problems of evidence and argumentation".
-Ian Morris claimed some of the book's arguments "run more on rhetoric than on method," but praised it as "a work of careful research and tremendous originality."
-Historian Walter Scheidel criticized the book for its lack of "materialist perspectives", but also called it "timely and stimulating".
+Gary M. Feinman accused Graeber and Wengrow of using "cherry-picked and selectively presented examples", while archaeologist Michael E. Smith criticized the book for "problems of evidence and argumentation".
+Anthropologist Richard Handler claimed that the book cherrypicked from several sources, but stated that it contained "stories we need and want to hear."
+Ian Morris echoed these sentiments, but maintained that the book was "a work of careful research and tremendous originality."